-ClimateWise supports the global insurance industry to respond to the opportunities associated with the zero carbon, climate-resilient transition.
+ClimateWise supports the insurance industry to respond to the opportunities of the zero carbon, climate-resilient transition.

 3 June 2016 – New ClimateWise Insurance Advisory Council to engage global regulators on climate risk

 Aware of the important role the financial system and its regulators need to play during a successful transition to a zero carbon, climate-resilient economy, the Council seeks to build on the momentum built following the global agreement reached at COP-21 in Paris last December to cap planetary temperature rises to below 2C.